SextonLab/UMAP-Explorer/README.md

 * **UMAP Embedding:** Reduce the dimensionality of your high-dimensional cell morphology data, making it easier to visualize and interpret.

-* **Clustering:** Apply clustering algorithms - HDBScan and Leiden clusterin - to identify distinct groups or patterns in your data.
+* **Clustering:** Apply clustering algorithms - HDBScan and Leiden clustering - to identify distinct groups or patterns in your data.

 * **Analysis Tools:** Use our analytical tools to delve deeper into the characteristics and structure of your data including cluster comparison by XGBoost/SHAP analysis, cluster extraction and re-embedding.